alexcarbo/ML_Robot_Competition_ENPH353/ThienLog.markdown

 * Collect a few hundred plates and optimized the locations to crop the images
 * Looking at the predictions the neural net seems to struggle with the parking plate numbers, might have to do with the placement of the characters
 * Updated the neural network training jupyter script to separate the data into a training, validate, and check set.

+## April 14
+---
+Just running the simulation for the best run today and some minor adjustments to the model are being made.